Kazuhiro Nakamura: PRIDE Fighting Championships

 Nakamura made his MMA debut at PRIDE 25 against Antônio Rogério Nogueira, losing by submission in the second round.
 He has also lost to Nogueira in a rematch at PRIDE Bushido 4.
 His career in PRIDE was notable for fighting many of PRIDE's top fighters, including Wanderlei Silva, Maurício Rua, Dan Henderson, and Josh Barnett.
 His final fight in PRIDE was a decision loss to Maurício Rua at PRIDE Shockwave 2006.
 He was known for his flashy entrances, often coming to the ring wearing sunglasses and accompanied by penguin mascots.

 Ultimate Fighting Championship

 Nakamura made his debut in the UFC at UFC 76 against Lyoto Machida.
-His first apparition in the promotion was specially notable for his entrance and attire choices, coming to the cage wearing an ornated kimono, a jingasa hat and a gas mask before taking them off to reveal floral print shorts.
+His first appearance in the promotion was specially notable for his entrance and attire choices, coming to the cage wearing an ornated kimono, a jingasa hat and a gas mask before taking them off to reveal floral print shorts.
 He also carried a wagasa umbrella and exhibited a haircut adopted from Japanese comedian Toru Hotohara.
 During the fight, Nakamura absorbed punishment and avoided several possible finishes, but he lost by unanimous decision.
 After the contest, Nakamura would be suspended and fined $500 by the CSAC for failing a drug test for marijuana.
 Kazuhiro would protest the results, but it was not revoked.

 His next fight in the UFC was a loss by TKO (injury) to Rameau Thierry Sokoudjou at UFC 84.
 He was subsequently released by the promotion.